devsvc/KmLogging/README.md

 * When calling `KmLogging.setLoggers()` the existing loggers are removed and the supplied ones are added in.
 * If the existing ones should remain then `KmLogging.addLoggers()` should be used.
-* `PlatformLogger` uses Log on Android, os_log on iOS, SLF4j on JVM and console on JS.
+* `PlatformLogger` uses Log on Android, os_log on iOS, SLF4j on JVM and console on WasmJS and JS.
 * If a custom logger is created that changes the log level dynamically such as from a Remote Config change then `KmLogging.setupLoggingFlags()` should be called when the logger's log levels were changed to calculate which log levels are enabled.
 KmLogging maintains variables for each log